rachwo/Flow-pipeline/README.md

 source("cytoUMAP")
 ```

 3. Run the full analysis (normalization, transformation and plotting) using flow cytometry data from 3 different timepoints.
-Make sure that you `setwd()` as the Parent directory (see **Directory hierarchy** above).
+Make sure that you `setwd()` as the Parent directory (see <a href="#directory-hierarchy">Directory hierarchy</a> above).

 ```
 cytoNorm(ref_bead_foldername = "day1",